dujanhung/evtsbx-mod-template/README.md

 ### clean ZIP file

 - no rubbishes.
-- no pollutant bomb after
+- no pollutant bomb after extract.

 ___
 ___